blackheaven/blackheaven.github.io/content/2024-01-24_screaming-architecture.md

 +++

-During my participation to the last [Global Day of Code Retreat](@/2023-11-05_gdcr-summary.md) one of the participant came into our room (where we were doing some software teamming, but we'll talk about it in another log), looking at the hard-to-read code (due to the constraint) and he joked about the [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).
+During my participation to the last [Global Day of Code Retreat](@/2023-11-05_gdcr-summary.md) one of the participant came into our room (where we were doing some software teaming, but we'll talk about it in another log), looking at the hard-to-read code (due to the constraint) and he joked about the [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).